hashicorp/terraform-provider-azurerm/website/docs/d/private_dns_resolver_inbound_endpoint.html.markdown

 * `location` - The Azure Region where the Private DNS Resolver Inbound Endpoint exists.

-* `tags` - Mapping of tags assigned to the Private DNS Resolver Inbound Endpoint.
+* `tags` - The tags assigned to the Private DNS Resolver Inbound Endpoint.

 ---